-- A technology summary;

-- A description of the technology's impact;

-- Proposed project goals;

-- Any key graphics (illustrations, charts and/or tables);

-- The project's key idea/takeaway;

-- Project title, prime recipient, Principal Investigator, and Key Participant information; and

-- Requested EERE funds and proposed applicant cost share.
+- A summary of proposed work; - A description of the proposed work's impact; - Proposed project goals; - Any key graphics (illustrations, charts and/or tables); - The project's key idea/takeaway; - Project title, prime recipient, Principal Investigator, and Key Participant information; and - Requested EERE funds and proposed applicant cost share.

-Save the Summary Slide in a single Microsoft Powerpoint file using the following convention for the title "ControlNumber_LeadOrganization_Slide".
+Save the Summary Slide in a single Microsoft Powerpoint file using the following convention for the title "ControlNumber LeadOrganization Slide".